 The day began with a very well organised Fun Run.
 Thanks to Meg Cau the track was well marked and registration was all sorted through Trybooking.
 The first run was an 8.5 kilometre run and a second a 3.5 kilometre run.

 The Fun Runs celebrate the memory of Janine Pechey who was a staunch supporter of the Garden and a well loved member of the community.
-This year we also celebrated an 80 year milestone.
+In 2021 we also celebrated an 80 year milestone.
 It was exactly 80 years ago that Dave Gordon planted the first of many plants to begin the creation of this botanic garden which celebrates the beauty and uniqueness of Australian native plants from the drier parts of Australia.

 When the Fun Runs were completed and a generous Morning Tea was enjoyed by all, the medals were presented to all of the winners and runner-ups.